emiliolr/news-covid/README.md

 2. `data`

 Contains the dehydrated tweet data sets.
 For the data sets used in the paper, look at `data/dehydrated_data` (tweets from **March 4th - April 1st**).
-For the extended data sets, which include extra tweets that were not analyzed in the paper , look at `data/full_dehydrated_data` (tweets from **March 3rd - April 22nd**).
+For the extended data sets, which include extra tweets that were not analyzed in the paper, look at `data/full_dehydrated_data` (tweets from **March 3rd - April 22nd**).

 3. `analysis`